 Current Therapeutic Limitation

 Chemotherapeutic agents are the most commonly administered drugs to treat cancer, the second leading cause of death in the United States.
-Unfortunately, a vast majority of systemically administered chemotherapy is not delivered to the target tumor site.
-Off-target chemotherapeutic agents that remain in the patient’s bloodstream are more likely to contribute to increased toxicity versus patient benefit.
+Despite therapeutic advances, treatment toxicity, drug resistance and inadequate tumor site delivery restrict the benefit of chemotherapy.
+Researchers have reported that just 0.5% to 3.5% of systemically delivered chemotherapy is delivered to its target tumor site.

-To overcome this limitation, we designed a therapeutic system comprised of ChemoPrepTM to enhance the tumor site delivery of chemotherapy and ChemoPureTM to reduce its toxicity.
+To overcome these limitations, we designed a therapeutic system comprised of ChemoPrepTM to enhance tumor site delivery of chemotherapy and ChemoPureTM to reduce its toxicity.

-If demonstrated to be clinically effective, ChemoPureTM would overcome a therapeutic limitation in healthcare and likely provide a competitive advantage to organizations focused on the commercialization of cancer chemotherapies.
+If demonstrated to be clinically effective, ChemoPrepTM would overcome a therapeutic limitation in healthcare and likely provide a competitive advantage to organizations focused on the commercialization of cancer chemotherapies.